aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/signature/support-for-xades-signature/_index.md

 type: docs
 weight: 110
 url: /python-net/support-for-xades-signature/
-description: This article describes Support for XAdES Signature using C# codes with Aspose.Cells for Python via .NET.
+description: This article describes support for XAdES Signature using C# code with Aspose.Cells for Python via .NET.
 keywords: Support for XAdES Signature, How to sign Excel with XAdES Signature, How to add XAdES signature.
 ai_search_scope: cells_pythonnet
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"